Treatment of acute attacks

-Three products have recently been approved by the FDA to treat acute Hereditary Angioedema (HAE) attacks:
+Four of the five products listed below have recently been approved by the FDA to treat acute Hereditary Angioedema (HAE) attacks – one is designated for prophylaxis:

 As might be expected from its different pathogenesis, angioedema seen in HAE does NOT respond to the drugs employed in treating other forms of urticaria/angioedema such as antihistamines, epinephrine, and corticosteroids.
 While epinephrine, in particular, may have a transient effect on swelling, it does not alter the course of an attack.1